-Education in the arts involves students intellectually, emotionally, socially, and physically stimulating a wide variety of learning styles and increasing a student’s learning potential.
+Education in the arts involves students intellectually, emotionally, socially, and physically stimulating a wide variety of learning styles and increasing a student's learning potential.
 Hands-on materials and activities challenge students to move from the concrete to the abstract.
 The arts can be enjoyable and fulfilling, but they are also intellectually rigorous disciplines involving the use of complex symbols to communicate.
 Arts education provides a way of perceiving, interpreting, organizing, and questioning.
-Through the arts, we can record, celebrate, and pass on to future generations the personal and collective stories, values, and traditions that make us unique as Canadians.
+Through the arts, we can record, celebrate, and pass on to future generations the personal and collective stories, values, and traditions that make us unique.

 The arts broaden young minds and exalt our spirits; they help us understand what it is that makes us human by validating our commonalities and celebrating our differences – which is so important in a multicultural society like Canada.
 Artistic expression involves clarifying and restructuring personal experience.
 It engages students in perception, production, and reflection.
-Learning in, through, and about the arts involves using the mind, body, heart, and soul to achieve intellectual, social, emotional, and spiritual well-being.
+Learning through and about the arts involves using the mind, body, heart, and soul to achieve intellectual, social, emotional, and spiritual well-being.

-Students will be engaged in reading, writing, viewing and identifying images, watching some drama and dance performances, writing a script, making journal entries, performing a dramatic presentation, listening to music, planning dance steps, accessing print and internet resources, and using self and peer assessments as well engaging in class discussions.
+Students will be engaged in reading, writing, viewing and identifying images, watching drama and dance performances, writing a script, making journal entries, performing a dramatic presentation, listening to music, planning dance steps, accessing print and internet resources, and using self and peer assessments as well engaging in class discussions.
 Students will have to develop an understanding of the new content and then make their own efforts to apply it.